 You will feel like you are on an emotional roller coaster.
 I am not saying this will be easy, but you will grow and learn.
 Figure out your passion.
 Be able to figure out your non-negotiables (location, travel, salary, work/life balance, etc.).
 Not all of those can be non-negotiables (there will be trade-off), but live by what you deem as non-negotiable, and get started today.

 Personally, I am headed to The Fisher College of Business to start my full-time MBA in Leadership and Organizational Change.
 Through this entire process, I found that this is my passion.
-Going to advanced schooling is a great option, because it opens up a new network in an area of your choice, can make you more marketable, has a built in career assistance program, and an opportunity for personal growth.
+Going to advanced schooling is a great option, because it opens up a new network in an area of your choice, can make you more marketable, has a built-in career assistance program and is an opportunity for personal growth.

 I am using my Post-9/11 GI Bill®, will be a full-time student and will join the Ohio National Guard after my transition.
 Every lesson I learned along the way helped me make this decision and helped me grow into a better leader, student and friend.
 After all of the interviews, phone calls, late nights, and wasted time, I am now 100% sure that I am making the right decision for myself, my family, and my future.

 Ace Your Military Transition With The Mother of All Transition Guides